Optimal Mechanism Design for Agents with DSL Strategies: The Case of Sybil Attacks in Combinatorial Auctions: Relations to Prominent Game-theoretic Solution Concepts

-Despite some similarity in the definition with loss aversion, the notion of leximin does not have a special relationship with it: neither implies the other.
+\begin{restatable}[]{lemma}{LeximinSafety} (Multi-)leximin is a safety level strategy, but not necessarily vice-versa. \end{restatable}

-\begin{example} We demonstrate that leximin is different from loss aversion using the discrete first-price auction.
-Bidding $0$ is the leximin action, as its set of outcomes is simply the set of two items $U_0 = \{0, v_i\}$: This is the leximin since any other bid $b_i > 0$ has $U_{b_i} = \{0, v_i - b_i\}$. \end{example}
+Despite some similarity in the definition with \text{DSL}, the notion of leximin does not have a special relationship with it: neither implies the other.
+We demonstrate it using the discrete first-price auction in Example~\ref{ex:leximin_not_loss_aversion} Appendix~\ref{app:application_examples}.

-The notion of multi-leximin is much more closely related to the loss aversion notion.
-In fact, we can show that it is a stronger notion: \begin{lemma} Multi-leximin is a loss-averse strategy, but not necessarily vice-versa. \end{lemma} \begin{proof} (Multi-leximin $\implies$ loss-averse)
+The notion of multi-leximin is much more closely related to the \text{DSL} notion.
+In fact, it is a stronger notion: \begin{restatable}[]{lemma}{leximinDSL} Multi-leximin is a DSL strategy, but not necessarily vice-versa. \end{restatable}